Do You Have A Premises Liability Case?

-Slip and fall accidents occur every day and can often result in very serious injuries such as head injuries, fractures, and even wrongful death.
-It is important to contact an experienced Cranston slip and fall lawyer who understands the laws surrounding these type of accidents.
+Slip-and-fall accidents occur every day and can often result in very serious injuries such as head injuries, fractures and even wrongful death.
+It is important to contact an experienced Cranston slip-and-fall lawyer who understands the laws surrounding these types of accidents.
 A landowner is not always liable for falls that occur on their property.
-If the landowner was unaware of the flaw because it recently occurred through another's fault, or resulted from sudden changes in the weather, the landowner may not be liable.
+If the landowner was unaware of the flaw because it recently occurred through another’s fault, or resulted from sudden changes in the weather, the landowner may not be liable.

 - What is the nature of the flaw?

 - Was the fall caused by a foreign object or substance?
 If so, how noticeable was it?